 2. The minimum length of the submitted article – ca. 20,000 characters including spaces; the maximum length of the submitted article – ca. 40,000 characters including spaces.
-These requirements do not concern submissions to “Reviews” and “Others” sections.
+These requirements do not concern submissions to “Essays and Conversations” and “Reviews and Discussions” sections.

 3. Any graphic materials (photos, drawings, maps, tables, charts, etc.), covered by copyright, should contain signatures.
 It is necessary to indicate the source as agreed with the owner of the graphic content and indicate the copyright owner and the character of the rights to publish.

 4. Graphic materials should be placed in the file of the manuscript in specifically designated places, and should also by sent in separate image files in high resolution.